Azure-Samples/eks-aks-migration-guide/restore-aks-cluster.md

-## Restore EKS Backup to AKS cluster using Velero
+## Restore Backup to AKS cluster

-This section shows how to restore your EKS backup that was created with Velero to AKS cluster.
+This section shows how to restore EKS backup to AKS cluster.

 Once the backup is available to azure storage, test to ensure the restoration is working as intended.
 First, switch the Kubernetes context to the AKS cluster: